-Working with WordPress will unavoidably have you facing a problem of broken links and missing pages.
+Working with WordPress will unavoidably have you facing a problem of broken links, redirects issues, and missing pages.
 This is one of the problems you must know how to handle in the shortest possible period.

 First of all, 404 notifications are never a good thing.
 Yes, there is the pretty design you’ve chosen for it or the witty line notifying the visitor they have lost their way.
 And, yes, there will be some moments when this page comes up.
 Still, it’s best if you keep these appearances on the minimum – only occasional and extremely short.
 We’ll see why shortly.

 Redirects and Their Role